Iran reports nuclear progress as sanctions loom

 SABRE-RATTLING

-In what has become part of a pattern of saber-rattling in recent weeks, Iran is finishing a 10-day Gulf naval exercise.
+In what has become part of a pattern of sabre-rattling in recent weeks, Iran is finishing a 10-day Gulf naval exercise.

 Deputy Navy Commander Mahmoud Mousavi told IRNA state news agency it had successfully test fired a medium-range surface-to-air missile equipped with "the latest sophisticated anti-radar technologies."